lplclaremont/vending-machine-challenge/README.md

 **deposit:** This method allows users to deposit coins, one by one, into the machine and they are be added to the coin bank.
 The bank dictionary is therefore updated based on the coin which is passed into this method as a parameter.

 **dispense_change:** This method takes one parameter (the item's value to be purchased) and calculates the coins required as change based on the current funds deposited and the coin quantities in the bank dictionary.
-The bank dictionary is updated as required (coins returned as change are removed from the bank) and the method returns a list of the coins to be given to a user.
+The bank dictionary is updated as required (coins returned as change are removed from the bank) and the method returns a list of the coins to be dispensed to a user.

 **reset_funds:** This method sets the deposited funds variable back to zero.
 Once a purchase is made, reset_funds can be called to reset funds back to zero.